outstand/lambit/readme.md

 <a name="pathmatching"></a>
 ## Path Matching

 For any config value that accepts a `source` key, you can specify a custom pattern to test against the URL.
 If a match is found, the operation will continue.
 If no matches are found, well... you get the picture.
-Path matching can be used in clean urls, rewrites, redirects,  protect and headers.
+Path matching can be used for clean URLs, rewrites, redirects, headers and protect.

 ### Segments